sroeschus/sroeschus.github.io/content/posts/drgn_intro/index.md

 The API documentation covers all the helper functions.
 In addition there are addtional helpers for other kernel structures and subsystems.

+The following two paragraphs give two example on how to use these helpers.
+These are only two short examples, however they show how easy it is to query and iterate over data structures.
+The helper documentation is available [here](https://drgn.readthedocs.io/en/latest/helpers.html).

+### Example 1: Iterate over the task list
 The following shows an example of how to iterate over the task list:
 ```Linux
 >>> for p in for_each_task(prog):